Shopify 3D model AR product visualization on a smartphone with holographic product display

 For sellers managing large catalogs, Neural4D supports batch inference through its enterprise API, allowing multiple products to be processed simultaneously.
 A batch of 50 product images can produce 50 Shopify-ready GLB files in a single automated run, at roughly the compute cost of a traditional 3D artist’s lunch break.

-Neural4D AI generating a GLB 3D model from a product photo, showing the watertight mesh output ready for Shopify
+How to create a 3D model for Shopify with AI: Neural4D generating a GLB from a product photo, showing the watertight mesh output ready for upload

 Part 5: Optimizing 3D Models for Shopify Performance